AdobeDocs/ffs-lightroom-API/src/pages/guides/use-webhooks/index.md

 Adobe I/O Events offers the possibility to build an event-driven application, based on events originating from Lightroom and Lightroom APIs.
 To start listening for events, your application needs to register a webhook URL, specifying the Event Types to receive.
 Whenever a matching event gets triggered, your application is notified through an HTTP POST request to the webhook URL.

 The Event Provider for Lightroom and Lightroom APIs is `Imaging API Events`.

-## Event types

 This event provider has two event types:

 1. `Lightroom API events`
 2. `Lightroom API events`